-- In the circumstances pleaded at Part C and Part G above, a reasonably prudent authority: - a. exercising the River Operations Functions; further or alternatively - b. exercising the Environmental Water Functions; further or alternatively - c. exercising the Release Power, would,
+- In the circumstances pleaded at Part C and Part G above, a reasonably prudent authority in the position of the MDBA: - a. exercising the River Operations Functions; further or alternatively - b. exercising the Environmental Water Functions; further or alternatively - c. exercising the Release Power, would,

-- d. between October 2017 and December 2018, not have conducted the 2017 / 2018 Overbank Transfers; further or alternatively - e. have operated the River Murray System so as to avoid the need to make the 2017 / 2018 Overbank Transfers. - 190 The MDBA breached the MDBA Duty of Care by: - a. conducting the 2017 / 2018 Overbank Transfers; further or alternatively - failing to operate the River Murray System so as to avoid making the 2017 / 2018 Overbank Transfers.
+- d. between October 2017 and December 2018 2017, not have conducted the 2017 / 2018 Overbank Transfers; further or alternatively - e. have operated the River Murray System so as to avoid the need to make the 2017 / 2018 Overbank Transfers. - 190 The MDBA breached the MDBA Duty of Care by: - a. conducting the 2017 / 2018 Overbank Transfers; further or alternatively - failing to operate the River Murray System so as to avoid making the 2017 / 2018 Overbank Transfers.